imajus/filo-data-broker/evm/README.md

 2. **Environment Variables**: Configure all required variables in `.env`
 3. **Network Access**: Ensure deployer has sufficient FIL for gas fees

+> **Note:** After deploying PandoraService, the deployment script will automatically add a set of default service providers and verify both the implementation and proxy contracts on the block explorer.
+The deployment uses the ERC1967Proxy pattern.

 ### Two-Stage Deployment Process

 The deployment uses a sequential process with dependency management: